Minerals often form at different pressure, temperature, and chemical potential conditions from those at which they are found and processed.

 goal: observe the dynamics of far-from-equilibrium processes over a range of length and time scales

-Complex matter cannot be described exactly by quantum theory because the relevant length and time scales are too large for the limited energy available to modern computers.
-An empirical approach, that nonetheless relies on the quantum interaction between electrons that gives rise to chemistry, may address the need for fast, complex chemical computation
+Complex matter cannot be described exactly by quantum theory because the relevant length and time scales are too large for the limited energy available to computers.
+An empirical approach, which nonetheless relies on the quantum interaction between electrons that gives rise to chemistry, may address the need for fast, complex chemical computation